hibernating-rhinos/RavenFS/Docs/markdown/client-api/basic-operations/upload-download.markdown

 There are a few things to notice in this example:

 * file name is the full path,
-* metadata is stored in code as `NameValueCollection` which can have a multiple the same key,
+* metadata is stored in code as `NameValueCollection` which can have multiple values under one key,
 * file content passing as last argument can be any readable `Stream`.

 ##Download